nxp-appcodehub/an-fxls8974cf-low-power-wake-up-examples/sdcd_motion_wakeup/shake_detection/frdmmcxn947/accel4_click/frdmmcxn947_a8974_click_shake_motion_wakeup/doc/readme.txt

 Running the demo
 ===============
-Shake the board up and down 2-3 times to detect shake motion event.
+Tap on the sensor board to detect Tap motion event.
 When the demo runs successfully, you can see the Samples printed to the terminal.

- ISSDK FXLS8974CF Example: Wake-Up on Shake Detection & AWS Successfully Initialized Timandra with WHO_AM_I = 0x86
+ ISSDK FXLS8974CF Example: Wake-Up on Tap Detection & AWS Successfully Initialized Timandra with WHO_AM_I = 0x86
- Successfully Applied FXLS8974 SDCD Configuration for Shake Detection
+ Successfully Applied FXLS8974 SDCD Configuration for Tap Detection

  ASLP (Auto Sleep) counter expired....
  Sensor Operating Mode Transitioned to Sleep Mode....SYSMODE = 2
  Putting MCU in low power sleep

- Shake Motion Detected by Sensor SDCD Block....
+ Tap Motion Detected by Sensor SDCD Block....
  Sensor Operating Mode Transitioned to Wake Mode....SYSMODE = 1
  MCU Woke-up on Tap Motion Event
  Will enter sleep mode after expiration of ASLP counter = ~5sec